 - a few ramps set up around the room: a plank against a wall, a book slanted against a bookshelf, etc.

-- chart paper, labeled “Ramps Around Us,” and marker
+- chart paper, labeled “Ramps Around Us,” and a marker

 Encourage children to use the words ramp, slanted, roll, and slide.